mikeyjwilliams/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+closure is bascially an inner scope that an outer scope around it but does not have access too the inner scope while the inner scope has access to the outer scope.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?